Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/8-Cryptography_In_Context/Cryptography_In_Context_slides.md

 ---

+## Using Cryptographic Libraries Safely

+- Stay _above_ the abstraction barrier
+- Validate each primitive's assumptions when combining primitives
+- Use the most reputable library you can
+- Realize when things need serious consideration
+	- Some potentially scary terms: Curve point, padding schemes, IV, twisted curve, pairings, ElGamal

+---

 ## Physical Security

 Physical access to a running computer can usually let an attacker have full access to your secrets with enough effort.